 By Allison Wyatt

 Edgility Consulting has always been committed to increasing the proportion of leaders of color at education organizations and schools that serve our youth in underserved communities.
-But up until about a year ago, despite having leaders of color represent two-thirds of finalists that we presented to our clients, our actual placement rate of leaders of color was stuck at 50%.
+But until about a year ago, despite having leaders of color represent two-thirds of finalists that we presented to clients, our actual placement rate of leaders of color was stuck at 50%.

 We knew that the problem wasn’t the candidates, but rather the system.
 “Talented, ambitious, and qualified people of color are ready to lead, but they are thwarted by assumptions about race, the idea of ‘cultural fit,’ and preconceived notions of what a leader looks like,” write Sean Thomas-Breitfeld and Frances Kunreuther of the nonprofit Building Movement Project in the Chronicle of Philanthropy.
 In their report Race to Lead: Confronting the Nonprofit Racial Leadership Gap, Thomas-Breitfeld and Kunreuther go even further, urging organizations like our own to “present viable candidates across race as well as educate boards and executive-level staff on race-conscious hiring” and that we be asked about our success in finding and placing candidates of color.